cmdenis/phys512/Assignment 1/Assignment_1.md

 The errors for these are:

-The error for the polynomial interpolation is 0.0065
+- The error for the polynomial interpolation is 0.00073

-The error for the cubic spline interpolation is 0.0038
+- The error for the cubic spline interpolation is 0.0034

-The error for the rational function interpolation is 0.0065
+- The error for the rational function interpolation is 0.0011

+We see that interpolation with the least error is the polynomial fit.
+A possible explanation is that the $\cos$ function is very well approximated by the first terms of a Taylor series.
+The rational function does not make as good of a job but close.
+This is most likely because of the distribution of the degrees of freedom between the numerator and denominator.
+The degrees of freedom in the denominator are possibly not as useful as the ones in the numerator.
+The cubic spline does the least good job at approximating it.

 ### Lorentzian